bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

 from the `acme` repo!

 ### Clean patch commits

+Let's look at what clean patch commits mean before proceeding.

 The goal of the patch commit - or pull request commit - is to be readable, to explain to the maintainer what happened and most